RoboJackets/robocup-software/doc/contributing.md

 more than 4(ish) years.
 Many students will come behind you and will need to use the code you've written.

-Each class or file you create should be documented as to what content it contains and what purpose it serves.
+Each class or file you create should be documented as to what it contains and what purpose it serves.

 Each function should have documentation containing it's purpose, what parameters is takes, and what values it returns.
 Error handling should be